02 May, 2026

 This seems unfair, given that when one dies—at least according to Beetlejuice— a courteous supernatural bureaucracy provides "The Handbook for the Recently Deceased."
 You are welcomed to your new existential status with documentation.
 Instructions.
 Diagrams.
 A table of contents.
 And a (admittedly: dubious) customer service system.

-Meanwhile, when you turn 25, society hands you a car-rental eligibility and quietly expects you to know how grief works.
+Meanwhile, when you turn 25, society hands you a car-rental eligibility, at 26 you have your parents' health insurance revoked, and society just sort of quietly expects you to *k n o w* how taxes work.

-At some point, a courier appears.
-They hand you a leather-bound Adulting Manual.
-Inside are instructions for taxes, conflict resolution, grief processing, how to iron a shirt without Googling it, and how to not panic when the pharmacy receipt is longer than a novella.
+Or better yet!
+Like in Beetlejuice, at some point, a courier appears.
+They approach you, require a signature, and without emotion hand over a leather-bound Adulting Manual.
+Inside are instructions for taxes, bank accounts, conflict resolution, grief processing, how to iron a shirt without Googling it, and how to not panic when the pharmacy receipt is longer than a novella.

-Instead, adulthood appears to be a slow leak of realizations.
+Instead, adulthood appears to be a slow leak of realizations, all which feel like everyone else you've ever met has figured out first.

 This is an outrage.